enkemmc/imdb_api/README.md

-the server and scraper depend on a mysql database being available on their network
+the server and scraper depend on a mysql database being available on a docker network named imdb-scrape